-While most Filipino couples tie the knot with an elaborate church wedding, there are those who prefer the more practical and easier method – heading straight to the city hall.
+While most Filipino couples tie the knot with an elaborate church wedding, some prefer the more practical and more straightforward method – heading straight to the city hall.

-However, even if a civil wedding is faster and easier to accomplish than a traditional church affair, civil marriages still have their own requirements and follow strict processes.
-Here’s a list of civil requirements in the Philippines you should prepare before saying “I do.”
+However, even if a civil wedding is faster and easier to accomplish than a traditional church affair, civil marriages still have their specific requirements and follow strict processes.
+Here’s a list of civil wedding requirements in the Philippines you should prepare before saying, “I do.”

-Presenting valid IDs is one of the basic components in applying for a civil wedding.
-It proves your identities and helps authenticate the data that you will be giving.
+Presenting valid I.D.s is one of the basic requirements of applying for a civil wedding in the Philippines.
+It proves your identity and helps authenticate the data that you will give.
 Click the link for a full list of primary and secondary IDs.

-You can request for a PSA Birth Certificate online or through walk-in applications at any Serbilis Service Center.
+A PSA Birth Certificate is a document needed for civil weddings in the Philippines that includes all the pertinent details regarding your basic identity – from your full name, parents, and date and place of birth.
+This will help your local government screen your identity and verify your age for your upcoming marriage.
+You can request a PSA Birth Certificate online or through walk-in applications at any Serbilis Service Center.
 The certificate is usually issued after 1-6 working days for online applications and 3-13 working days for online applications.

 A certified copy of your birth certificate costs Php140 if you personally apply at a Census Serbilis Center.
 For birth certificates ordered online, it will cost you Php365 per copy.